Cyclic homology, $S^1$-equivariant Floer cohomology, and Calabi-Yau structures: Circle action on the closed sector

 to be the following {\it parametrized moduli space} of Floer cylinders

 There is a natural bordification by adding broken Floer cylinders to either end

-For non-compact $M$, the following hypothesis is important to verify: \begin{assumption}[A priori compactness estimate] The elements of $\mc{M}_{1}(x^+,x^-)$ satisfy an {\em a priori compactness estimate}, meaning for fixed asymptotics $y^+, y^-$, there is a compact set $K \subset M$ depending only on $x^{\pm}$, $H$, and $J$, such that any Floer trajectory $u$ between $x^{\pm}$ has image contained in $K$.
-Also, from a given $y^+$, there are no Floer trajectories to all but finitely many $y^-$. \end{assumption}

-\begin{rem} In the case of symplectic cohomology Hamiltonians described in \S \ref{subsubsec:sh}, Assumption \ref{assumption:c0bv} can be ensured by choosing $K$ carefully as follows.
+\begin{rem}[Choices of $K$ and $J$ when $M$ is non-compact] When $M$ is non-compact and Liouville, further constraints on the profile of $K$ and $J$ are required near $\infty$ (beyond genericity) in order to satisfy Assumption \ref{mainassumption}.
+In the case of symplectic cohomology described in \S \ref{subsubsec:sh}, it suffices to choose $K$ carefully as follows.
 Given that $H_t(M) = H + F_t$ is a sum of an autonomous term and a time-dependent term that is zero at infinitely many levels tending towards infinity, we can ensure that